-Coronavirus: Christchurch has first confirmed case
+Coronavirus in NZ: Christchurch has first confirmed case

 Christchurch has its first confirmed case of coronavirus, as New Zealand's tally reaches 20.

-The Ministry of Health confirmed eight new cases across the country this afternoon, with one in Christchurch and Invercargill, two in Waikato, and four in Auckland.
+The Ministry of Health confirmed eight new cases across the country this afternoon, with one each in Christchurch and Invercargill, two in Waikato, and four in Auckland.

-Christchurch's case – known as Case Number 18 – originates from a woman aged in her 40s who arrived on a flight from London on Monday, March 16.
+Christchurch's case – known as Case Number 18 – is a woman aged in her 40s who arrived on a flight from London on Monday, March 16.
 It's expected that her flight number will be revealed soon.

 Director-General of Health Dr Ashley Bloomfield said contact tracing "will be under way on any relevant flights for those new cases".
 It will cover two seats in all directions.